On the Statistical Complexity of Estimation and Testing under Privacy Constraints: Introduction

 The Renyi divergence of level $\alpha$, $\renyi{\alpha}{\cdot}{\cdot}$, is properly defined in \Cref{sec:notations}.
 There exist links between $(\epsilon, \delta)$-DP and $\rho$-zCDP.
 For instance, \citet[Proposition 3]{bun2016concentrated} states that if a mechanism is $\rho$-zCDP, it is $(\epsilon, \delta)$-DP for a collection of $(\epsilon, \delta)$'s that depend on $\rho$.
 In particular, finding minimax lower bounds for $\rho$-zCDP mechanisms can be done by taking the supremum of lower bounds on $(\epsilon, \delta)$-DP mechanisms.
 But as we will see later, we can do better directly.
 Conversely, if a mechanism is $(\epsilon, 0)$-DP, it is also $\epsilon^2/2$-zCDP (see \citet[Proposition 4]{bun2016concentrated}).

 In order to factorize the results, we will use the abstract formulation that a randomized mechanism $\mech{M} : \set{X}^n \rightarrow \Theta$ satisfies a certain condition $\mathcal{C}$ rather than fixing the class in which it belongs.
-We define the \emph{private minimax} risk as the best achievable uniform risk with mechanisms that satisfy the privacy condition $\mathcal{C}$
+We define the \emph{private minimax} risk as the best achievable uniform risk with mechanisms that satisfy the privacy condition $\mathcal{C}$ (using the set convention, $\mathcal{C}$ can alternatively refer to the set of estimators that satisfy this condition)

 Because of their similarities, we use $\mathfrak{M}_n$ to refer to both the non-private minimax risk and its private counterpart.
 With four arguments, $\mathfrak{M}_n$ should be understood as the private minimax risk and when equipped with three arguments it is simply the regular minimax risk.